Joe Bruechner

 There is a Linear integration for Claude Code, but it only works one direction.
 You can trigger it from Claude desktop or web to update Linear, but you can't @mention it from Linear to start a Claude Code session.
 That's backwards for how I actually work.

-Existing bidirectional solutions cost $50 to $200 per month for what amounts to a webhook wrapper.
-I already had a Claude subscription for Claude Code access.
-I already had the technical infrastructure.
 The problem was architectural: Claude Code runs as a CLI tool, not an API service.
 There's no native webhook support for Linear to trigger it, no documented pattern for programmatic access.

 So I built the infrastructure myself.
 A VPS running a webhook server that receives Linear @mentions, spawns isolated Claude Code sessions with full issue context, manages execution and timeouts, and streams results back through Linear's Agent Activity API.
 The entire integration layer that would take months for a company to ship properly, done in a day, running in production for $11 per month.